Self Development for Creative Business Owners: Where to Start

 This is a biggie and it’s a constant battle.
 To learn more about yourself, you’re going to have to get out of your comfort zone.
 As a result your inner critic might well pipe up or you might be worried about what people at work will think.
 It might even be your mum telling you that you should stick to a safe job.
 Whatever it is that’s holding you back, be brave and do it anyway.
 It might help to think back to the last time you felt like this and what the outcome was?
 Was it as terrible as you thought it would be?
 Was there intact an energised, empowered feeling that often shows up as a result of pushing the boundaries of your comfort zone?

 “Twenty years from now, you will be more disappointed by the things you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails" - Mark Twain

-On a big piece of paper draw a line across the middle, on one side write down your strengths and put weaknesses on the other.
-It doesn’t matter how big or small these are, it can be anything from making a great brew to nailing the interior design of your friends living room.
-Note them all down, no one else needs to see it.
+Write as many strengths and skills on that piece of paper as you can.
+It doesn’t matter how big or small these are, it can be anything from making a great brew to being community minded or nailing the interior design of your friends living room.
+Next write down your weaknesses, i’m guessing this bit will be easier because we’re so used to seeing our weaknesses and calling them out, so I suggest you challenge yourself to write down as many strengths and weaknesses.
+Note them all down, no one else needs to see your list but you.